manageorge/TOB-y-/README.md

 # TOB(y)
 Tournament Organizer Bot, TOB(y), is a discord bot intended to reduce TO administrative overhead by handling player registration, pairing, and reporting.
 TOB(y) identifies tournaments by channel id so a server can have multiple ongoing tournaments.
-The bot is powered by two CloudFlare workers, one taking in the requests from discord (server_worker) and another creating responses to requests and maintaining a related database (processor_worker).
+The bot is powered by three CloudFlare workers, one taking in the requests from discord (server_worker), another creating responses to requests and maintaining a related database (processor_worker), and a third that handles Moxfield-related automations (browser_worker).

 # Using TOB(y)
 Add TOB(y) to your server [here](https://discord.com/oauth2/authorize?client_id=1253129653250424873&permissions=2147485696&integration_type=0&scope=applications.commands+bot).